kalv/codencoffee-sep-2015/main/01_slide.md

 <!SLIDE bullets transition=fade>
 ## Test Everything
 - Measure everything!
-- CI / Automated Testing
+- CI / Automated Testing / Code Coverage
-- Code coverage / Code Climate
-- Change user story process and measure velocity change
+- Learn from agile process, tune Velocity
 - Do Retrospectives.
 Don't wait for perfect retro, learn on the go!

->>>>>>> origin/master

 <!SLIDE bullets transition=fade>
 ## Done.
 Kind of.

-- This is only a touch on the surface, lots of better documentation
-- Other values that might align with the company
+- Tip of iceberg
+- One size does not fit all
-- I feel it's important to focus on few than too many and test!
+- Important to focus on few than too many &amp; test!

-<!SLIDE bullets transition=fade>
+<!SLIDE small transition=fade>
 # Other reading and sources

 This presentation: